 Training a Siberian Husky it’s not an easy job.
 It takes a lot of patience.
 Stubborn, strong-willed, independent and incredibly intelligent, training huskies will be a challenge.
 First of all, you need to earn the husky’s respect and trust.
 Start training your Siberian husky at an early age – probably the first thing should be potty training – see my guide here.
 At first, get some tasty treats and start with simple commands such as sit, down, stay or shake.
 You should take your husky for a walk to burn some energy before starting training.
 We will talk more about training huskies on this blog on further posts – see here how to train him to play fetch.

 Siberian Husky – Washing and brushing

 You should give your husky a bathe at least once a year but no more than once a month (check out my Grooming guide).
 They are able to do a lot of self-cleaning regularly.
 Huskies have a double coat of hair.
 The frequent bathing will dry the top of the coat resulting in thinning the hair and eliminating the essential natural oils.
 If we pointed out the oils, you should know that huskies don’t produce an excess of oil.
 It’s another reason why they don’t need to be bathed so often.

 Still, huskies will get dirty, and I mean really dirty.
 It’s in their nature to dig and get in the mud.
 And this is perfectly OK, in my opinion.
 They should have as much fun as possible.
 If this happens, use proper shampoo occasionally, or water alone is enough to remove dirt.

 Siberian Husky – Brushing

 That perfect coat needs a regular and thorough brushing at least once a week.
 Keep in mind that huskies will shed, and they will shed a lot.
-You can help this process by brush your dog more frequent.
-During shedding, you can brush you husky every day if you can.
+You can help this process by brushing your dog more frequently.
+During shedding, you can brush your husky every day if you can.